temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 Managing subscription-based services requires precision and fault tolerance at every step.
 You need to handle processes like user sign-ups, trial periods, billing cycles, and cancellations reliably.
 This often involves making reliable calls to external services such as databases, email servers, and payment gateways.
 These interactions need to be fault-tolerant to prevent data loss, ensure seamless user experiences, and maintain the integrity of your subscription management system despite failures or network issues.

-In this tutorial, you'll learn how to build a phone subscription management application using TypeScript.
-You'll learn to handle the entire subscription lifecycle, from welcoming new users to managing billing and cancellations, ensuring that your application remains reliable even during failures.
+In this tutorial, you'll build a phone subscription management application using TypeScript.
+You'll handle the entire subscription lifecycle, from welcoming new users to managing billing and cancellations, ensuring that your application remains reliable even during failures.

 To achieve this, you will leverage Temporal, an open-source platform that provides fault tolerance and ensures the successful completion of long-running processes despite failures or network issues.
 Temporal is ideal for critical business operations because it abstracts the complexity of managing state and retries, allowing developers to focus on core business logic rather than infrastructure concerns.